KRFOSS/kali-docs/nethunter/installing-nethunter-on-the-ticwatch-pro/index.md

 - If you have set up your watch on the phone you can access settings, otherwise hold both buttons for a few seconds on the welcome screen.
 - Enable developer settings by going to System -> About -> tap Build number 10 times
 - Enable ADB, re-plug USB and accept debug from PC
-- Reboot into bootloader with "adb reboot bootloader" from the terminal
+- Reboot into bootloader with `adb reboot bootloader` from the terminal
-- Unlock bootloader with "fastboot flashing unlock"
+- Unlock bootloader with `fastboot flashing unlock`

 ## 2. Flash vendor image, TWRP, and optimized WearOS